 Crow Hop - In horses, a crow hop is a style of bucking where a horse arches its back and takes short, stiff hops.
 All four legs come off the ground, but often not very far; with some horses the back legs barely clear the ground.
 When a horse crow hops all four legs hang straight down, i.e., the horse does not kick up high with the back legs.

 Below: A horse crow hopping.

 Crow hopping is usually considered a milder form of bucking.
 For example: "My horse didn't buck hard today, he just crow hopped a little."
-However, it can still be dangerous and many riders have been bucked off by crow hopping horses.
+However, it can still be dangerous and difficult to ride.
+Many riders have been bucked off by crow hopping horses.